mbabramo/ACESim4/ReadMe.txt

 To run only the two baseline models (on the larger tree), change the OptionSetChosen variable in LitigGameLauncher to OptionSetChoice.FeeShiftingArticleBaselineOnly.
 If you wish to produce the coefficient-of-variation calculations in the article, set doCoefficientOfVariationCalculations in Runner.cs to true.

-To produce the diagrams of signal quality, set doSiganlsDiagram in Runner.cs to true.
+To produce the diagrams of signal quality, set doSignalsDiagram in Runner.cs to true.
 Settings (such as noise level and whether to create a chart for liability or for damages levels) can be changed in the SignalsDiagram.cs class.

+To print the game tree, set EvolutionSettings.PrintGameTree = true and EvolutionSettings.PrintedGameTreeIncludesInformationSetData = true.
+Then, you will want to run only a single model.
+Thus, set the startup project to ACESimConsole.
+In LitigGameOptionsGenerator.cs, you can change LitigGameChoice to LitigGameOptionSetChoices.SuperSimple, which is the very simple game with just 2 levels of litigation quality, 2 levels of signals, and 2 levels of offers.
+If you want to print only part of the diagram, change Exclusions in LitigGameDefinition.cs to TreeDiagramExclusions.BeginningOfGame or TreeDiagramExclusions.EndOfGame.

 Overview of code